araspitzu/eclair-plugin-dynamicfees/README.md

 passed as argument to eclair when it's launched, see the [instructions](https://github.com/ACINQ/eclair#plugins).

 ### Usage
-Once the plugin is configured and loaded it doesn't need any further input from the user.
+Once the plugin is configured and loaded it doesn't need any further input from the user, below there is a breakdown of how the plugin works:
+1) for each relayed payment retrieve the data for the channels involved (in/out)
+2) for each channel involved, if the channel is not blacklisted OR if the whitelist is non-empty and the channel is whitelisted
+3) compute the channel balance status
+4)
+   - if the balance is below the depleted threshold compute the new fee according to depleted multiplier
+   - if the balance is above the saturated threshold compute the new fee according to saturated multiplier
+   - if the balance is above depleted and below saturated threshold use multiplier 1x
+5) create a candidate channel_update using the new fee 6)
+   - if the previous channel_update contains the same fees as the candidate **do not** broadcast it
+   - if the previous channel_update contains different fees from the candidate **do** broadcast it

 ### Configuration
 Users MUST define a configuration section specifying the chosen values for their depleted/saturated thresholds